kenymc1/Digital-Stars-8/README.md

 ## How to deploy
-* Clown down this project
+* Clone down this project
 * Insall[ http-server](https://www.npmjs.com/)
 from npm
 * At the root of this project run the following command npm start -8080`;